project-sbc/Handheld-Control-Panel/README.md

 # Handheld-Control-Panel

 This software is aimed to be a one stop shop for windows gaming handhelds.
-It is designed to be conveint to use and not instrusive while working with other software seamlessly.
+It is designed to be controller friendly and convenient to use and not instrusive while working with other software seamlessly.

 # PLEASE READ THIS:
 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 MISUSE OF THIS SOFTWARE COULD CAUSE SYSTEM INSTABILITY OR MALFUNCTION.

+## Download
+Head to the link [here](https://github.com/project-sbc/Handheld-Control-Panel/releases) to download the latest version.

 ## Current Features.
 ### Power Controls
-TDP, cpu clock, max cores, EPP, and gpu clock (for amd 4000 and amd 6000 and newer devices).
+TDP, max cpu clock, max cores, EPP, and gpu clock (for amd 4000 and amd 6000 and newer devices).

 ### Display Controls
-Change resolution, refresh rate, and scaling quickly.
+Change resolution, refresh rate, and display scaling quickly.

-## Download
-Head to the link [here](https://github.com/project-sbc/Handheld-Control-Panel/releases) to download the latest version.
+### RTSS
+FPS limiter integration with RTSS.
+Can limit FPS for your games.
+Also used for on screen displays.

+### System Controls
+Change brightness and volume and toggle mute, wifi and BT.

+### Customizable Home Page
+The controls on the home can be rearranged in any order or disabled.

+### Profiles
+Configure per app/game settings including FPS limits, power controls, and display controls that will apply if launched from my app OR will be detected automatically.
+Exception: display changes won't occur if game is detected automatically.

+### Hot Keys
+Configure controller or keyboard hotkeys for numerous actions.
+As many hotkeys can be made as desired.
+Actions include:
+Adjusting TDP, brightness, gpu clock (on supported devices), and volume Launching a game/app
+Launching steam big picture mode or playnite full screen Toggling mouse mode
+Toggling on screen keyboard

+### Mouse Mode
+Configure your controller to act as a mouse/keyboard.

+### Game Launcher
+Convenient way to launch games from popular game launchers including Steam, Epic Games, Battle.net, Origin, and Rockstar games.
+Profiles will auto apply including display changes when using this.

+### Settings
+Ability to change appearances such as light/dark mode, accent colors, menu on left or right and update settings.
+For Intel devices, you can change the TDP mode to best suit your device.
+Auto start and auto update are additional setting parameters.
+Ability to change max/min parameters can also be configured.

+### Power Menu
+Ability to hide or close handheld control panel, ability to close a running game (detected by RTSS), or restart/shutdown computer.

 # Compatible Devices (Windows only)
 ## Aya